estefanialunardi/Projeto-Shark-Attack/README.md

 Aquarius (Water Bearer): January 20 - February 18
 Pisces (Fish): February 19 – March 20
 ### Is there a more fatal season sign?
+Now, let's face some facts: regardless what do papers say, aries are not what they say.
+At least, not considering sharks :rofl:
 ![tabela 2 - signos count](https://user-images.githubusercontent.com/101064720/161963357-099e76b5-7998-476c-ada9-190053200b3b.PNG)
 ![tabela 2 - signos fatais count](https://user-images.githubusercontent.com/101064720/161963374-8d43a4ad-6f94-4681-b7c9-e36e4aa96411.PNG)